Fishing for brook trout on Kingsbury Pond, Kingsbury, Piscataquis County, Maine (October 9, 2025)

 Continue reading

-Fishing for brook trout on Grassy Pond in Baxter State Park, Piscataquis County, Maine (August 2, 2023)
+Fishing for brook trout on Nubble Pond in Raymond, Cumberland County, Maine (June 4, 2025)

 Continue reading